 Ladies and gentlemen, the song from the Zombie Survival Guide trailer for Left For Dead 2: Chocolate Helicopter.

 The Parish's Horde Theme.
 The frantic trumpet makes it sounds like you're in a surprisingly fun mad dash as you slash and shoot your way through — exactly what most Horde encounters are.
 And in the Parish, the final level is a bridge filled with zombies, fun mad dash indeed.

-While it's completely different from every other song, Save me some Sugar from The Passing is a nice love song... or not, as it's a breakup song.
+While it's completely different from every other song, Save me some Sugar from The Passing is a nice love song... or not, as it's a Breakup Song - specifically, one belonging to the category of "I Have To Go/It's Me Not You".
 No wonder the Witch Bride gets really angry if you play on her wedding day.

 Even though it's less than ten seconds long, The Monsters Without is a perfect song for reaching a safe room, especially if your team - or whoever's left on it - barely manages to limp their way inside ahead of the zombies.
 L4D2's version is equally as awesome.

 The pre-level saferoom music is a subdued piece of awesome music, giving a safe, relaxed mood mixed with feelings of preparation and anticipation of the zombie-filled path outside.
 In Left 4 Dead, it's slightly different for each campaign; in Left 4 Dead 2, it isn't - with the exception of The Passing, in which it's a mix of both games' songs.